llllllllll/doorman/README.md

-passwords for various applications and websites without requiring them to need to remember them, or save them in plain text anywhere. `doorman` allows users to to safely store only 'seeds' of passwords that must be combined with a master password in order to retrieve the password for that given name.
+passwords for various applications and websites without requiring them to need to remember them, or save them in plain text anywhere. `doorman` allows users to to safely store only 'seeds' of passwords that must be combined with a master password in order to be retrieved.
 The master password is only ever stored post-hash for comparison.
-Also, the files are all owned by a new user, also named 'doorman', and only have rw permisions for that user. the application runs under doorman's permissions, so the only access to those files can come through the `doorman` application, or 'root'. `doorman` can be invoked from any terminal, but the intended use is to be invoked from dmenu or something simmilar, where a user wouldn't have to leave the password promt screen to retrieve the password.
+Also, the files are all owned by a new user, also named 'doorman', and only have read and write permisions for that user. the application runs under doorman's permissions, so the only access to those files can come through the `doorman` application, or 'root'. `doorman` can be invoked from any terminal, but the intended use is to be invoked from dmenu or something simmilar, where a user wouldn't have to leave the password prompt screen to retrieve the password.
 This is also why the behavior is to push it directly to the clipboard, as dmenu has no stdout.

 Compiling:
 ----------

 Required packages:

-- `puremd5` - The package needed for hashing installed through `cabal install`.
+- `sha` - The package needed for hashing installed through `cabal install`.

 - `xclip` - The x clipboard, installed through your distro's package manager (pacman,yum,apt-get...).